fasozu/histu/README.md

 This is for two main things:

-A. Insert some dificulty so human generated codes are not valid.
+1. Insert some dificulty so human generated codes are not valid.
-B. Control the probability a generated random code was generated before.
+2. Control the probability a generated random code was generated before.

 There is another config variable to control how many tries to do before giving up if the generated code was generated before.